EURO GOVT-Spain, Italy yields fall as ECB speculation grows

 By Emelia Sithole-Matarise

-LONDON, Sept 4 (Reuters) - Spanish and Italian bond yields fell while demand for safe-haven German Bunds cooled on Tuesday with investors expecting the European Central Bank to give details this week of a new plan to tackle the euro zone debt crisis.
+LONDON, Sept 4 (Reuters) - Spanish and Italian bond yields fell while demand for safe-haven German Bunds cooled on Tuesday as investors said they were expecting the European Central Bank to give details of a new plan to tackle the euro zone debt crisis this week.

-Speculation over the scope of a potential ECB bond-buying scheme grew after President Mario Draghi was quoted late on Monday as saying ECB purchases of sovereign bonds with maturity of up to three years would not breach European Union rules against directly financing euro zone economies.
+Speculation over the scope of a potential ECB bond-buying scheme grew after President Mario Draghi was quoted late on Monday saying the ECB’s purchases of sovereign bonds with maturity of up to three years would not breach European Union rules against directly financing euro zone economies.

-Questions also remained over whether ECB policymakers will unanimously back the scheme, opposed by the head of Germany’s influential Bundesbank, Jens Weidmann.
+Questions also remained over whether ECB policymakers will unanimously back the scheme, opposed by the euro zone’s economic powerhouse Germany.

 “Markets are taking a bit of confidence from Draghi who apparently indicated that purchases of up to three years maturity wouldn’t be in contravention of EU policies on financing of sovereigns despite the continued uncertainty,” said Brian Barry, a strategist at Investec.